VinukaVilhan/AI/README.md

 # AI

-### I plan to do AI projects and those would be displayed in this repo
+## I plan to do AI projects and those would be displayed in this rep